 With only one day, 14 hours, 18 minutes, and 28 seconds until their sale begins, and deals expiring even before that, don’t you feel compelled to buy during Black Friday week?

 Call Now!
 Act Fast!
 Shop Offers!
 These are all traditional calls to action.
 They work well, but what if I told you that you could create more excitement by calling attention to the benefits of your offer?

 Ask yourself what your audience will get by acting on your offer, and then tell them what it is:

 - Get 50% Off Now

 - Claim Your Free Handbag

 - Sign Up for Savings

 Take this example from Tipsy Elves: Order Now and Receive by Friday!

 Notice how they don’t just say “Order Now.”
-Their call-to-action fulfills a benefit by telling customers they’ll get fast shipping.
-That adds value to the offer, and when coupled with a “Today Only” deadline, it gets people to act quickly.
+Their call to action fulfills a benefit by telling customers they’ll get fast shipping.
+That adds value to the offer.
+Coupled with a “Today Only” deadline, it gets people to act quickly.

-Anne Murphy reports on Optimizely that when Kapost tested their calls-to-action, they found that out of the top 15, 10 of them used the term “get” and 9 of them used the term “your.”
+According to Optimizely, when Kapost tested their calls to action, they found that out of the top 15, 10 of them used the term “get” and 9 of them used the term “your.”